How to get from Donsol to Manila

 Going to...

-2 ways to get from Donsol to Manila
+What are the 2 ways to travel from Donsol to Manila?

 Donsol to Manila by Flight

-In order to travel from Donsol to Manila by plane, you’ll need to travel by land to Legazpi first.
+Flying is the fastest way to get from Donsol to Manila.
+There are no direct flights, though.
+You’ll need to travel by land to Legazpi first.
 Plan your transfers well so that you don’t miss your flight to Manila.

 Step 1: Donsol to Legazpi by Jeepney or Minivan

-Take a jeepney or van from Donsol’s bus station to Legazpi.
-There are no designated departure times, both jeepneys and vans leave when they are full.
-Expect to pay 70 PHP ($1.20) for the jeepney ride and 120 PHP ($2.10) for the van ride.
+At Donsol Bus Station, take a jeepney or van to Legazpi.
+There are no designated departure times — jeepneys and vans leave when they are full.
+Expect to pay 70 PHP ($1.20) for the jeepney ride and 170 PHP ($2.80) for the van ride.

-You will be dropped off at Grand Central Terminal in Legazpi city centre.
-From there, you can get to the airport via a tricycle or a taxi, with fares starting at 50 PHP ($0.80).
+You will be dropped off at Grand Central Terminal in Legazpi city centre after about 1.5 hours.
+From there, you can get to Bicol International Airport via a 30-minute Grab car ride for around 300 PHP ($5).
+Another option is to take a tricycle, with fares starting at 200 PHP ($3.30), good for 4 persons.

-For more details, read how to go from Donsol to Legazpi.
+For more details, read our guide for travelling from Donsol to Legazpi.

 Step 2: Legazpi to Manila by Flight

-Cebu Pacific, CebGo, and Philippine Airlines offer several flights from Bicol International Airport to Manila daily.
+Cebu Pacific and Philippine Airlines offer several flights from Bicol International Airport to Manila daily.
 These arrive at either Terminal 2 or 3 of Ninoy Aquino International Airport (NAIA), depending on which airline you book with.

 Read our article on how to go from Legazpi to Manila for more details.

-Tip: Cebu Pacific offers many promotions annually.
+PRO TIP: Cebu Pacific offers “piso fare” sales annually.
 Keep an eye out for these promotions so you can book a cheaper flight for this route!

-Indirect Route: Donsol to Manila by Bus via Legazpi
+Donsol to Manila by Indirect Bus via Legazpi

 Step 1: Donsol to Legazpi by Minivan